learn-co-curriculum/model-class-methods-reading/README.md

 ## Summary

-We've taken a look at how we could do some features in a few different ways, but by considering separation of concerns, sticking to MVC, and using class methods on our models, we can implement a search or filter feature in a clean, well-organized way.
+We've taken a look at a few different ways to create some features, but the big takeaway is this: by considering the separation of concerns, sticking to MVC, and using class methods on our models, we were ultimately able to implement those features in a clean, well-organized way.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/model-class-methods-reading'>Model Class Methods</a> on Learn.co and start learning to code for free.</p>